AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

     * [Invoke an AEM Workflow](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/configure-submit-actions-core-components#:~:text=Invoke%20an%20AEM%20Workflow)

-* [Adaptive Forms Core Components in Sites Page editor](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/create-or-add-an-adaptive-form-to-aem-sites-page): You can enable and use Adaptive Forms Core Components in AEM Page Editor and AEM Experience Fragments to directly create data capture experience along with builidng a Sites page.
+* [Adaptive Forms Core Components in Sites Page editor](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/create-or-add-an-adaptive-form-to-aem-sites-page): You can use Adaptive Forms Core Components in AEM Page Editor and AEM Experience Fragments to directly create data capture experience along with builidng a Sites page.

     >[!VIDEO](https://video.tv.adobe.com/v/3419284?quality=12&learn=on)

 <!--
 * **Preview Forms**: You can use the editor to  simulates how the form would appear on various devices like desktops, tablets, and smartphones.
--->